exis-io/exis-io.github.io/pages/riffle/Message.md

 # Message

-A Remote Procedure Call (RPC) formatted as dictated by [riffle.][Riffle] Each message is passed as a single entity from one [agent][Agent] to another.
+A Remote Procedure Call (RPC) formatted as dictated by [riffle.][Riffle] Each message is passed as a single entity from one [domain][Domain] to another.

 Unlike IP traffic, nodes require agents to authorize their own traffic before they will forward it.
+This comes in the form of [permissions][perm].

-### Message Patterns
+## Message Patterns

 A message contains some sort of information the sending agent wishes to transmit to the receiving agent. *Message Patterns* are simple sub-protocols that describe how messages are to be passed around in order to realize communication.
 Messages can not be sent outside of a message pattern.

+## Publish/Subscribe

-[Pub/Sub][PubSub] is also known as *publish/subscribe* enables one agent to communicate with many other agents.
+Publish/Subscribe, or Pub/Sub, is a pattern where one domain sends a message to many other domains.

-[Register/Call][RegisterCall] enables RPC-like functionality.

-# Publish/Subscribe

-Pub/Sub is a form of [messaging][Message] on the Fabric.
 This enables a quick and easy way to perform one-to-many operations.

 ## Example